PrayerJesus said ‘Where two or three are gathered in my Name, there I am with you.’ Prayer is the foundation of all we do.

 Prayer can be focussed inwards, and upwards, and outwards – it feeds into the depths of our being, it seeks the divine, and it reaches out to the world around us.
 We can pray alone or together; we can pray in silence or in noisy praise; we can use many things such as words, or music, or pictures, or nature, to help us to pray.
 At St John’s we seek to grow together in this life of prayer, and to share it with others.

-Midweek Communion Service takes place every Thursday at 7pm in the Church with space for Prayer.
+Midweek Communion Service takes place every Wednesday at 6.00pm in the Church.

 Prayer Spaces is a way of sharing the ministry of prayer with children and is often used by our Children’s Worker with local schools.